Sash windows painting using paint spraying. Timber sash windows painting guide.

 Professional decorating companies are quickly adopting spray painting as a preference over traditional brush painting methods.
 Not every company will offer this service, but spray painting sash windows is always our first choice.
 Here are just a few of the benefits of choosing a spray painting technique over brushes for your sash window:

-When paint is applied with a brush or roller, user error can easily result in uneven coats.
+When the paint is applied with a brush or roller, user error can easily result in uneven coats.
 Aside from appearing rougher, this can also lead to chipping.
 Spray painting applies the paint more evenly across the sash window frames and mullions.
 There is also greater control over dispersion when painting, meaning that a primer and undercoat can easily be applied.

 When the paint is sprayed, the fine particles are able to penetrate the wood’s surface at a deeper level; this results in greater coverage.
 Conversely, when applied with a brush, the paint sits on the surface of the wood.
 When your wood expands and contracts under natural temperature fluctuations, the paint can crack and allow moisture to penetrate the surface.
 This can then lead to peeling and flaking paint.